ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 # Intro

 Hello everyone!
 My name is Yi Lee, and today we'll be talking about round efficient secure multiparty quantum computation with identifiable abort.
-This is a joint work with Bar, Hao, Kai-Min, Mi-Ying, and Yu-Ching.
+This is a joint work with my research advisor Kai-Min, and with my friends and colleagues Bar, Hao, Mi-Ying, and Yu-Ching.

 # MPC

 Let's start with multiparty quantum computations.
-Or what we call MPQC.
-Here we have n parties, and our goal is to evaluate a function.
+Here we have n parties, and our goal is to jointly evaluate some quantum function.
 It's got n quantum inputs; one from each party.
 Same idea with n outputs.
 So each party starts with their own private input, and they run some protocol.
-Exchange some quantum messages.
+Exchange some messages that can be classical or quantum.
-And when they're done, everybody gets their output.
+At the end of the computation, everybody gets their output.

+A security notion that we have right now is called security with about.
-We say an MPC is secure if everyone learns only their own output.
+Intuitively speaking, everyone learns only their own output.
+On abort, honest parties don't get outputs.

 This security notion is ok, but it's really not the best.
+The adversary gets to abort the protocol if it wants to.
-It allows what we call a "denial of service" attack, which basically means the protocol might abort.
+When that happens, we also call it a "denial of service" attack.
 It's well known that this kind of situation cannot be prevented with dishonest majority.
-And then nobody gets any output.
-When this attack happens, all quantum inputs are consumed and lost to the no-cloning theorem.
+Also, for the quantum setting, not only does nobody gets any output, but all quantum inputs are consumed and lost to the no-cloning theorem.
+So the parties might not be able to even re-run the protocol.

 So we wanna ask: Is there anything we can do about this?